Can vitamin D deficiency increase the risk of diabetes?

 Vitamin D, an important hormone, is known as being essential for bone health, but its role in the body is much more extensive.
-A deficiency in Vitamin D increases the risk of cancer, autoimmune diseases, heart disease and infection.
-An increasing body of research suggests that Vitamin D deficiency can also contribute to insulin resistance.
+A deficiency in vitamin D increases the risk of cancer, autoimmune diseases, heart disease and infection.
+An increasing body of research suggests that vitamin D deficiency can also contribute to insulin resistance.
 Insulin is another key hormone, helping control blood glucose levels in the body.
-Insulin resistance can eventually lead to diabetes type 2.
+Insulin resistance can eventually lead to type 2 diabetes.

-Vitamin D has anti-inflammatory properties, and inflammation is a known driver of insulin resistance.4 Specifically, inflammation harms the insulin-producing “β-cells” in the pancreas.
-Vitamin D normalizes the influx of calcium, which is required for insulin’s release from β-cells.
+Vitamin D has anti-inflammatory properties, and inflammation is a known driver of insulin resistance.
+Specifically, inflammation harms the insulin-producing ‘β-cells’ in the pancreas.
+Vitamin D normalises the influx of calcium, which is required for insulin’s release from β-cells.
 In cells that take up glucose from the blood, vitamin D enhances the expression of insulin receptors and insulin-dependent glucose transporters.
 Thus, vitamin D plays a role in increasing the cells’ sensitivity to insulin and glucose uptake.

 Edited by Frankie Macpherson

-- The SACN recommendations for vitamin D intake:https://www.gov.uk/government/news/phe-publishes-new-advice-on-vitamin-d
+- The SACN recommendations for vitamin D intake: www.gov.uk/government/news/phe-publishes-new-advice-on-vitamin-d